victor-gp99/victor-gp99/README.md

 -->
 - 🔭 I’m currently working on ...
 Telegram Bot.
 - 🌱 I’m currently learning ...
-Cloud Arquitecture Fundamentals Azure.
+Cloud Security in Azure.
 - 👯 I’m looking to collaborate on ...
 Any development project.
 - 🤔 I’m looking for help with ... knowledge in Cibersecurity.
 - 💬 Ask me about ... anything of tech stuffs.